RiasadMahbub/RiasadMahbub.github.io/_pages/work_experience.md

 ##### Supervised Student Research Projects (R and GIS Analysis)
 Trained and mentored students in  R and ArcGIS techniques, including ArcGIS ModelBuilder and Iteration for large-scale mapping and R-based descriptive statistics.
 Supported data extraction and processing from sources such as FAOSTAT and Sentinel-5P.

--Farzin Fardu
+- Farzin Fardu

--Sadik Shihab Enan
+- Sadik Shihab Enan

--Afra Bashira
+- Afra Bashira